DreamingRaven/nemesyst/docs/source/installation.rst

     - All the example files for quickly getting to grips with Nemesyst.
     - Easy to understand as the files are not filed away somewhere obscure.
-    - Easy to install example dependancies as you can ``pip install -r requirements.txt`` or whatever other requirements list we include.
+    - Easy to install example dependencies as you can ``pip install -r requirements.txt`` or whatever other requirements list we include.
-    - Unit tests availiable.
+    - Unit tests available.

     Cons:

     - You are responsible for ensuring the requirements are met for Nemesyst, such as |python|_, |git|_, and |mongodb|_.
-    - It is less repeatable/ deployable as most steps are manual as opposed to the other availiable methods of installation.
+    - It is less repeatable/ deployable as most steps are manual as opposed to the other available methods of installation.

 Getting the files
 +++++++++++++++++